getlantern/flashlight/README.md

   -addr="": ip:port on which to listen for requests.
 When running as a client proxy, we'll listen with http, when running as a server proxy we'll listen with https
   -configDir="": directory in which to store configuration (defaults to current directory) -help=false: Get usage help
+  -instanceId="": instanceId under which to report stats to statshub.
+If not specified, no stats are reported.
   -masquerade="": masquerade host: if specified, flashlight will actually make a request to this host's IP but with a host header corresponding to the 'server' parameter
   -server="": hostname at which to connect to a server flashlight (always using https).
 When specified, this flashlight will run as a client proxy, otherwise it runs as a server
   -serverPort=443: the port on which to connect to the server